 Savefor later Page saved!
 You can go back to this later in your Diabetes and Me Close

-Although exercise can lower blood glucose (sugar) levels, being physically active can affect your blood sugar levels in different ways.
-Depending on the type of activity you’re doing, you might experience your blood sugar level going up or down.
+Although exercise can lower blood glucose (sugar) levels, different types of physical activity can affect your blood sugar levels in different ways.

 Blood sugar levels before exercise

-If you check your blood sugars yourself, whether that’s using diabetes technology or test strips, try doing this more often around the time you’re starting to exercise.
+If you check your blood sugars yourself, whether that’s using a continuous glucose monitor or test strips, try doing this more often around the time you’re starting to exercise.
+See our guidelines below.

 4 - 7mmol/l

-This is usually the healthy target range you should aim for.
+This is usually the healthy target range you should aim for throughout the day.

 If you are going to start moving, you may need to have a snack with starchy carbs beforehand to make sure your blood sugar levels don’t go too low.
 If you aren’t having a snack, try to check your blood sugars regularly during your activity.